RaphaelCS/deep-learning-summary/linear-models/linear-models.md

 \sum_{i=1}^n l (\mathbf{y}^{(i)}, \hat{\mathbf{y}}^{(i)})
 $$

-> Remarque : Maximizing the likelihood of the observed data here also means minimizing our surprisal required to communicate the labels.
+> Note : Maximizing the likelihood of the observed data here also means minimizing our surprisal required to communicate the labels.